Arthur, malédiction: Plot

-As The police arrive, an officer informs Alex, Samantha and Jean that they're going to take them to the infirmary at the police station and they've managed to locate the bodies of Alex's friends and will be repatriated.
+As the police arrive, an officer informs Alex, Samantha and Jean that they are going to take them to the infirmary at the police station and they have managed to locate the bodies of Alex's friends and will be repatriated.
 They even found Mathilde dead in the barn, due to her bee allergy.
 When Alex asks the officer who the attackers were, it is revealed that they are actually drug-addicted teenagers, who do role-playing games.
 Three years ago, the teenagers did a role-play game on Batman vs. Superman by jumping off buildings thinking they could fly.
-When they found out about the Arthur films, they decided to role-play those at the house for the weekends, take drugs, fight and some of them end up dead, which is tragic what they do to each other.
+When they found out about the Arthur films, they decided to role-play those at the house for the weekends, take drugs, fought and some of them ended up dead.

-In the aftermath, Alex, Samantha and Jean leave in a police van and take them to the infirmary, unaware of the unidentified person observing them from the house.
-After that, the house is surrounded by police and medical examiners, dealing with the bodies of the attackers and Alex's friends.
+In the aftermath, Alex, Samantha and Jean leave in a police van that takes them to the infirmary, unaware of the unidentified person observing them from the house.
+After that, the house is surrounded by police and medical examiners, dealing with the corpses of the attackers and Alex's friends.